metabypass/captcha-solver-python/README.md

 ## There are 2 approaches for utilizing Metabypass-python:

-__1. Download the 'MetaBypass_Codes' folder and follow these steps for different types of Captchas__:
+1. __Download the 'MetaBypass_Codes' folder and follow these steps for different types of Captchas__:

     ## Text_Captcha
     Using the  base64.b64encode function to get a bytes object for transferring images as text in API requests